Protect your windshield from pricey repairs this winter with these tips!

 From plastic bags to towels, all the way down to old sheets, there are tons of simple and affordable ways for you to cover your windshield.
 While stores like Amazon and AutoZone also sell professionally made windshield covers (ranging from $17 to $50), you can use common household items at your disposal to get the job done.

 Just remember to place the covering underneath the windshield wipers so that the wipers don’t get frozen onto the windshield.
-Although the wipers will assist in holding down your cover, also consider using other items (such as weights) to hold it down a bit more should you be anticipating a rough winter’s night.
+Although the wipers will assist in holding down your cover, you may also want to consider using other items to help anchor the cover in place should you be anticipating a rough winter’s night.

 Here are some windshield cover ideas: